cube-js/cube/docs/Cube.js-Backend/REST-API.md

 ## Prerequisites
 ### Base path

-REST API is used to communicate with Cube.js backend.
+HTTP API is used to communicate with Cube.js backend.
 All requests are prefixed with **basePath** described in [Backend Server Core](@cubejs-backend-server-core).
 By default it's `/cubejs-api`.

 ### Authentication